-To make the icing, place he sugar, golden caster sugar and water in a pan and cook on a high heat until the mixture reaches 'soft-ball' stage - this is when the bubbles in the mixture almost start to stick together and the mixture would drop off a spoon in a smooth, slow stream.
+To make the icing, place the sugar, golden caster sugar and water in a pan and cook on a high heat until the mixture reaches ‘soft-ball’ stage – this is when the bubbles in the mixture almost start to stick together and the mixture would drop off a spoon in a smooth, slow stream.
 This could take up to 6 minutes.

 When the sugar mixture has reached soft-ball stage, remove from the heat.

 Using an electric hand mixer on a low speed, pour the hot sugar mixture in a slow, steady stream into the egg whites.
 Continue to beat on a low speed until all the hot sugar is in the mixing bowl.

 Turn the mixer up to a medium-high speed and continue whipping the mixture until it becomes thick, glossy and cool.
 Add the vanilla extract towards the end of the mixing process.

 Divide the icing between two bowls and colour one of them with the yellow gel food colouring until the icing becomes a pale egg yellow colour.

 To assemble, using a small pairing knife or cupcake corer, remove a small piece of sponge (about 2cm) from the centre of each cupcake.